the-glorious-leader/the-glorious-leader.github.io/README.md

 # Communist-Hub
-hmmmmmmmmmmmm
-Uh this is random stuff and i am totally definitly not a communist.
-Also this is just for fun dont seriously.
-Also dont copy my code or KGB will find you
-HMMMM
+Welcome to Communist Hub hehe
+This is not a serious thing just a little thing I work on for fun Enjoy :)
-The Supreme Leader
+- The Glorious Leader/The Supreme Leader